Introduction to Negative Float

 Positive Float: A Window of Opportunity

-Positive float occurs when you benefit from the time it takes for transactions to clear.
-For example, you might write a check to a vendor, but the funds remain in your account until the check clears.
-During this float period, the money is technically yours, giving you extra time to manage your cash flow or earn interest.
+Positive float happens when you can use the time it takes for transactions to clear.
+For example, if you write a check to a vendor, the money stays in your account until the check is processed.
+This means you have more time to manage your cash flow or even earn interest on the money before it leaves your account.

 Negative Float: When Timing Works Against You

-Negative float happens when the timing of your payments and deposits works against you.
-Imagine you send an electronic payment that instantly debits your account while the incoming funds from a client are still processing.
-In this case, your account balance dips into a negative float.
+Negative float happens when the timing of your payments and deposits doesn’t work out well.
+For example, if you send an electronic payment that takes money from your account right away, but you’re still waiting for funds from a client to come in, your account balance can go into negative float.

 Examples of Negative Float